 Intended outcome Success criteria Children in receipt of pupil premium will achieve as well as, or close the attainment gap towards achieving as well as, other pupils nationally.
-Attainment of pupils in RWM at the end of EYFS, KS1 and KS2 matches the National Average Attainment of pupils in the phonics screening check matches the National Average Support for Social and Emotional, Mental Health and Well-being is available for all children including those identified as vulnerable/disadvantaged.
-Fewer children will be identified on the Vulnerable pupil log Trained member of staff available to support individuals All children in our school will have full access to the range of activities and events available to their peer group Disadvantaged pupils have equal access to a wide range of activities, both within and in addition to the taught curriculum.
+Attainment of pupils in RWM at the end of EYFS, KS1 and KS2 at least matches the National Average Attainment of pupils in the phonics screening check at least matches the National Average.
+(As a small school, our data should be viewed alongside dialogue with the headteacher due to small cohort sizes) All children in our school will have full access to the range of activities and events available to their peer group Disadvantaged pupils have equal access to a wide range of activities, both within and in addition to the taught curriculum.
 An ethos that models high expectations for achievement for all irrespective of background or previous attainment ensures that children from disadvantaged backgrounds are motivated to achieve their full potential.
 Disadvantaged pupils are expected to achieve highly or make at least similar progress to other pupils.
+Disadvantaged pupils are expected to have the same attendance rates as their peer group.
+School works closely with families and provides families with support strategies for improving their child's attendance including provision of wrap around care.
+Children's attendance is monitored and followed up if attendance rates reduce.